 How much do your handpan instruments cost?

 Our handpans come in a range of prices.
-Prices are based on things like sound, steel kind, artwork, number of notes and whether or not a hard or soft case is included.
-You can find these instruments for sale in our shop every month.
-Our custom instruments start at a base price of $3250 USD.
+Prices are based on things like sound, steel kind, artwork, surface condition, number of notes and whether or not a hard or soft case is included.
+Contact us if you are looking for a more budget handpan and we will check our inventory & in- store models to try and find you an instrument.

 Do you ship your instruments?
 Yes, we ship our instruments worldwide.

 What are your most popular scales?
 Our most popular scales right now are the various D minor scales ("D Integral 8", "D Celtic" ), and the "E SaByeD" scale.

 Do you have cases for the instruments?
 Yes.
 We offer both hard and soft cases as options.
 The Hardcases are called "Evateks" and manufactured by Hard Case Technologies in Italy.
 These cases are impact resistant, durable and offer great protection for your instrument during shipping or transport.

 Our third option are amazing soft cases that are handmade by Namana Bags.
 These “Namana bags” are extremely comfortable for long transports with a handpan on your back.
 The bags are easy to store, too.
 In our opinion, they are the right choice for careful owners that like to be mobile with their handpan.
 You can read more about our case options in our blog “Hardcase vs. Soft case”.

 How big is an Isthmus handpan?
 We currently offer two sizes of handpans.
 Our standard size has an outside diameter of 22 inch, with height of 11 inches.
 This diameter is our standard size, and allows for many scale options to be built.

 Is there a certain Hertz that Isthmus handpans are tuned in to?
 We tune our instruments to 440 Hz.
 We can tune our handpans to 432 Hz as well for special orders.